 Know the Components of an Apartment Lease Agreement

-Reading your apartment lease agreement can feel overwhelming, but it is important to understand the terms of a lease before you commit.
+Reading your apartment lease agreement can feel overwhelming, but it’s important to understand the terms of a lease before you commit.
 It’s going to define your time in your new apartment, so it’s worth going over to make sure you know everything it says.

-Here is a list of the basic items you will find in most apartment lease agreements.
-Look for these elements as you navigate through the language of your apartment lease.
+Here’s a list of some basic items you’ll find in most apartment lease agreements.

 Basic apartment lease information